 Institute for Nonprofit

 Dual Degree Programs

-The University of Georgia School of Social Work and College of Public Health have partnered to offer a new dual degree program combining the master of social work (MSW) and master of public health (MPH) degrees.
-The dual degree program will prepare graduates to address the psychosocial needs of individuals, families, and communities at local, state, national, and international levels, as well as prepare them to create, implement, and evaluate public health programs and interventions.
-A recent online edition of U.S. News & World Report identified medical and public health social work as one of the “50 Best Careers of 2011,” with medical and public health social work expected to rise more than 22 percent, a rate faster than most careers over the coming decade.
+This program, offered by the University of Georgia School of Social Work and College of Public Health, combines the master of social work (MSW) and master of public health (MPH) degrees.
+The dual degree program prepares graduates to address the psychosocial needs of individuals, families, and communities at local, state, national, and international levels, as well as prepare them to create, implement, and evaluate public health programs and interventions.
+Applicants must meet the admissions requirements of both programs.
+Students who are admitted to both programs can complete the degrees in seven consecutive semesters.
+Learn more at ssw.uga.edu/academics/mswmph/msw-mph.html.

 The dual Master of Social Work/Master of Divinity (MSW/ MDiv) degree is a cross-disciplinary program offered by the School of Social Work at the University of Georgia and the Candler School of Theology at Emory University.
 It is designed to provide integrative training in skills that include but are not limited to: social policy development and implementation, spiritual counseling, cultural sensitivity, effective communication, ecumenical leadership, community resource assessment, program analysis, design and administration; and clinical practices in fields such as gerontology, substance abuse, sexual abuse, grief management, individual therapy and family therapy.
 Students must apply to each school separately.
 Once admitted to both schools, students are assigned advisers at each school.
 Through this program, both degrees may be earned in four years, one year shorter than if the degrees were pursued separately.
 Learn more at ssw.uga.edu/academics/msw_mdiv/msw-mdiv.html.